astronomer/docs/learn/airflow-dbt.md

     This DAG consists of 2 tasks defined with the Astro Python SDK and one `DbtTaskGroup`:

-    - the `load_file` task uses the [Astro Python SDK `load file` operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/load_file.html) to load the contents of the local CSV file into the data warehouse.
+    - The `load_file` task uses the [Astro Python SDK `load file` operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/load_file.html) to load the contents of the local CSV file into the data warehouse.
-    - the `transform_data` task group is created from the dbt models.
+    - The `transform_data` task group is created from the dbt models.
 Using the models defined in Step 4, the task group will contain two nested task groups with two tasks each, one for `dbt run`, the other for `dbt test`.
-    - the `log_data_analysis` task uses the [Astro Python SDK dataframe operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) to use pandas to run an analysis on the final table created through the dbt models and logs the results.
+    - The `log_data_analysis` task uses the [Astro Python SDK dataframe operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) to run an analysis on the final table created through the dbt models using `pandas` and to log the results.

-    The `DbtTaskGroup` of the Astronomer dbt provider package automatically scans the `dbt` folder for dbt projects and creates a task group containing one Airflow task for every dbt command run on every model in the project.
+    The `DbtTaskGroup` function of the Astronomer dbt provider package automatically scans the `dbt` folder for dbt projects and creates a task group (`transform_data` in this example) containing one Airflow task for every dbt command run on every model in the project.
 Additionally, the provider can infer the model dependency within the dbt project and will set the Airflow task dependencies accordingly.

 3. (Optional) Choose which country's data to analyze by specifying your desired `country_code` in the `dbt_args` parameter of the DbtTaskGroup.
 Note that this [dataset](https://github.com/astronomer/learn-tutorials-data/blob/main/subset_energy_capacity.csv) only contains data for several European countries.